svoboda18/android_mediatek_project_x5/README.md

 Mediatek ALPS
 =================
-- Those files are used to correctly collect the mediatek alps For the `` DOOGEE X5 `` device. collected by svoboda18, snowcat16, rock1234.
+- This repo, contains files that are need to be used in order to correctly collect the mediatek alps for **DOOGEE X5** device.

 # X5 Speces:
 - MT6580 Chipset